javers/javers.github.io/documentation/repository-examples/index.md

 method for processing a change list.

 **The case** <br/>
-We have an `Employee` called Bob, who gets promoted and gets two trainees assigned as subordinates.
+We have an employee called Bob, who gets promoted and gets two trainees assigned as subordinates.
-Our goal is to print a detailed Bob’s change log with dates, commit authors, and change flow, like that:
+Our goal is to print Bob’s detailed change log with dates, commit authors, and change flow, like this:

     commit 3.0, author:hr.manager, 2015-01-03 19:49:36
       changed object: org.javers.core.examples.model.Employee/Bob